evaristorivi/bbb-scalelite/README.md

 # For version 1.0:
 cp dotenv .env

-# For version 1.6.2 with PROTECTED_RECORDINGS_ENABLED:
-cp dotenv_1.6 .env
 ```
 Most required variables are pre-set by default, the ones that must be set before starting are:
 - SECRET_KEY_BASE=